MasonMcGerry/RemoteNASRAID/README.md

 ![ejectSDadapter](https://github.com/MasonMcGerry/RemoteNASRAID/blob/master/Images/ejectSDadapter.png?raw=true)
 6. Reconnect the microSD to your computer and open up your Shell, I use the Terminal app
 ![diskutilafterflash](https://github.com/MasonMcGerry/RemoteNASRAID/blob/master/Images/diskutilafterflash.png?raw=true)
-7. Create the `ssh` file by typing the below command into the Terminal
+7. Create the `ssh` file by typing the following command into the Terminal

 `touch /Volumes/boot/ssh`